-When I first heard about the idea of emailing trees I must admit I did think it was a bit odd.
+When I first heard about the idea of emailing trees, I must admit I did think it was a bit odd.

-The whole idea of wanting to send another email for any reason whatsoever, was certainly a bit strange anyway.
-I spend a large amount of my time thinking about how I won’t send another email and search through a range of tools that will prevent me from doing so.
+The whole idea of wanting to send another email for any reason whatsoever was undoubtedly a bit strange anyway.
+I spend a significant amount of my time thinking about how I won’t send another email and search through a range of tools that will prevent me from doing so.
 My number one tool at the moment is using the telephone, an ancient piece of technology traditionally used to convey ideas by voice.

 I also spend some of my time thinking about how I won’t look at another email, can’t read another email, will not draft another email, or even think about another email.